 Rebuilding Together Southeast Michigan began in Oakland County and we remain committed to serving the area with the same level of dedication that we have provided for the past 26 years.
 For more information, please give us a call: 248-482-8061

-Currently we are only accepting homeowner applications from the Jefferson-Chalmers neighborhood in Detroit.
-We have plans to expand our program to additional neighborhoods in Wayne County over the course of the next year.
+We are currently accepting homeowner applications from the Jefferson-Chalmers neighborhood in Detroit and have plans to expand our program to additional neighborhoods soon.
 For more information, please give us a call: 313-766-4010

 We are not accepting homeowner applications from Macomb County at this time.
 Our strategic plan outlines expansion to serve the tri-county area by 2021.
 We hope to begin expansion into this county starting in 2020.

 - The applicant must own the home.